Cherry Cheesecake Brownies

 Why You'll Love This Recipe

-As far as I'm concerned, there's nothing more delicious than chocolate and cherries swirled together.
+There's nothing more delicious than chocolate and cherries swirled together.
 This combination creates a decadent dessert, even though it's really easy to make!

 Cheesecake bars also create a beautiful presentation when served on a wooden board or simple tray.
+The taste of tart cherries mingles with dark chocolate to make a luscious cheesecake swirl.

 By using a tried and true brownie mix combined with cherry pie filling, you'll be whipping up these scrumptious cheesecake brownies in minutes.
 It's the perfect recipe to take to church potlucks, family gatherings and holiday parties!